impostorsguides/impostorsguides.github.io/index.md

 # What prior knowledge do you need to follow this?

  - You need to know how to use `git`.
 If you don't yet know this crucial tool, a good free resource is [the "Pro Git" book](https://git-scm.com/book/en/v2), a free, comprehensive book available entirely online.
+ - You need very basic knowledge of how to navigate in a terminal.
+You should be familiar with `cd`, `ls`, `pwd`, and similarly elementary commands.
  - You need some basic programming knowledge, such as familiarity with if-blocks, case statements, what variables are, etc.

 # This Site's Principles